Set up with React Server Components

 This guide is an overview of how one may use tRPC with a React Server Components (RSC) framework such as Next.js App Router.
 Be aware that RSC on its own solves a lot of the same problems tRPC was designed to solve, so you may not need tRPC at all.

-There are also not a one-size-fits-all way to integrate tRPC with RSCs, so see this guide as a starting point and adjust it to your needs and preferences.
+There is also not a one-size-fits-all way to integrate tRPC with RSCs, so see this guide as a starting point and adjust it to your needs and preferences.

-If you're looking for how to use tRPC with Server Actions, check out this blog post by Julius.
+If you're looking for how to use tRPC with Server Actions, see the Server Actions guide.

 Please read React Query's Advanced Server Rendering docs before proceeding to understand the different types of server rendering and what footguns to avoid.